anubhav3/falcon_capstone/README.md

 ## Results
 * The launch success increased from 2013 to 2020.
-* All the four models Logistic regression, SVM, decision tree and KNN performed equally well in predicting launch of Falcon 9 rocket’s first stage with an accuracy of 0.83.
+* Decision tree model had the highest accuracy in predicting launch of Falcon 9 rocket’s first stage with an accuracy of 0.944 while logistic regression, KNN and SVM had accuracies of 0.833.
 * Any of the above four models can be used for predicting launch success rate.